 - determines claims for compensation for the resumption of land

-- makes recommendations for the grant of mining tenures and environmental authorities for resource projects
+- makes recommendations and hears objections to the grant of mining tenures and environmental authorities for resource projects

-- determines compensation for mining activities and land access
+- determines compensation for mining claims and leases and determines compensation and land access conditions for mining exploration and other natural resource activities

 - hears appeals against local government rating categories